 and the expansionary model Eq.~(\ref{2.1}) is fully described by four independent parameters $(\beta, \beta_s, T_{\text{reh}}, \text{r}_{k_0})$.
-The spectral amplitude $h(K,\eta_H)$ and the corresponding squeezing factor $e^{r_K(\eta_H)}$ are shown in figure~\ref{fig1} panel (a) and panel (b), respectively, for different values of the parameters $(\beta, \beta_s, T_{\text{reh}}, \text{r}_{k_0})$ (see App.~\ref{app:A.2}).
-It can be seen that changing the reheating parameters $\beta_s$ and $T_{\text{reh}}$ changes only the high-frequency part of the spectrum, i.e. $K_s < K < K_1$, which contains only a small amount of squeezing, with respect to the ultra-low frequency part.
-On the other hand, changing $\beta$ and $\text{r}_{k_0}$ affect almost the whole frequency range of the spectrum.
+The spectral amplitude $h(K,\eta_H)$ and the corresponding squeezing factor $e^{r_K(\eta_H)}$ are shown in Fig~\ref{fig1} panel (a) and panel (b), respectively, for different values of the parameters $(\beta, \beta_s, T_{\text{reh}}, \text{r}_{k_0})$ (see App.~\ref{app:A.2}).
+It can be seen that changing the reheating parameters $\beta_s$ and $T_{\text{reh}}$ changes only the high-frequency part of the spectrum, i.e., $K_s < K < K_1$, which contains only a small amount of squeezing with respect to the ultralow-frequency part.
+On the other hand, changing $\beta$ and $\text{r}_{k_0}$ affects almost the whole frequency range of the spectrum.